USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 Likewise, lower operating costs in an alternative case relative to those in the baseline case would result in negative delta costs, or decreased costs.
 A decrease in operating costs represents an increase in operating savings.

+Note that the calculation of emission impacts is done using the $/ton estimates included in the CriteriaCostFactors.csv input files The $/ton estimates provided in those files are best understood to be the marginal costs associated with the reduction of the individual pollutants as opposed to the absolute costs associated with a ton of each pollutant.
+As such, the emission "costs" calculated by the tool should not be seen as true costs associated with emissions, but rather the first step in estimating the benefits associated with reductions of those emissions.
+For that reason, the user must be careful not to consider those as absolute costs, but once compared to the "costs" of another scenario (presumably via calculation of a difference in "costs" between two scenarios) the result can be interpreted as a benefit.

 Calculations and Equations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^